NikosEfth/im2rbte/README.md

 python downloader.py
 ```

-* with `--dataset` you can choose a specific Im4Sketch sub-dataset to be downloaded, i.e. `python downloader.py --dataset pacs`.
-The choices are "domainnet", "imagenet", "pacs", "sketchy", or "tu-berlin".
+* with `--dataset` you can choose a specific Im4Sketch sub-dataset to be downloaded, e.g. `python downloader.py --dataset pacs`.
+The choices are: "domainnet", "imagenet", "pacs", "sketchy", or "tu-berlin".
 The default is to download the whole im4sketch.
 * with `--download` and `--extract` you specify if the chosen dataset is for downloading, extracting it from the tar files, or both i.e. `python downloader.py --dataset pacs --download no --extract yes`
 * with `--delete` you choose if you want the tar files deleted after the extraction (default is no) i.e. `python downloader.py --delete yes`
 * with `--models` you specify if you want the nms model (mandatory for all experiments) and the Im4Sketch pretrained model (mandatory for Table 3 - id5 run) to be downloaded i.e. `python downloader.py --models yes`